Diageo: Buy The Dip

 However, once the world gets through this difficult period, it seems highly probable that the effects of these lockdowns will be temporary.
 Yes, there are significant short-term hits to sales, profits and cash flows, but stocks are valued on the present value of all future cash flows, not just the next quarter or two.
 Alcohol is not going away and the long-term future of drinks giant Diageo plc (DEO), with its leading portfolio of brands, strong financial track record and defensive characteristics, is in a good position to ride out the storm of COVID-19 in 2020.

 Diageo updated the market on COVID-19 on February 26.
-Back then the company focused mainly on the impact of the outbreak in China and other countries in Asia-Pacific, guiding investors that it thought the virus would cause organic net sales to drop by £225m-£325m, and operating profits to fall by £140m-£200m.
+Back then the company focused mainly on the impact of the outbreak in China and other countries in Asia-Pacific, guiding investors that it thought the virus would cause organic net sales to drop by £225m-325m, and operating profits to fall by £140m-200m.
 Clearly, since then, other countries across the world have had to introduce far more stringent social-distancing measures, which means that Diageo’s overall hit to performance would be greater.
 But while the West is being hit, Asia - and particularly and importantly China - is starting to normalise.

 Diageo’s diversified product range starts to pay off now, acting as a natural hedge.
 The group has a dominant market share in each of the categories in which it operates.
 The group sells into more than 180 countries, so it is not too reliant on any one individual market; however, America does make up more than a third of revenues.
 Diageo boasts two of the world’s five biggest spirits brands by value: Smirnoff and Johnnie Walker as well as 23 of the world’s top 100.
 The group also owns Guinness, the number four premium beer brand by value.
 Successful brands are very difficult to create, so The Global Investor thinks that Diageo has built a nice moat for its business.

-Longer term trends look set to benefit the group as it should continue to benefit from the sustained ‘premiumisation’ of the drinks market.
+Longer-term trends look set to benefit the group as it should continue to benefit from the sustained ‘premiumisation’ of the drinks market.
 Another important trend is the growing preference for spirits and the world’s population growth.
 On the population point, 550m new alcoholic beverage consumers are expected to join the market by 2030.
 Over this same time, 750m more consumers are expected to join the global middle class and become able to afford international spirit brands.

 Financials